 The half-life of each of these properties varies.
 Half-life is the time required for a substance to be decreased by half.
 For example, the half-life of heroin is only three minutes after injection, which makes it challenging to test for.
 Therefore, professionals use drug tests to screen for 6-MAM, which has a thirty-minute half-life.

 Determining how long does heroin stay in the system using urine, blood, and saliva testing have similar results.
 Heroin is typically out of the system within three days of the last usage.
-Hair follicle testing is more precise and can test out up to ninety days from the previous use.
+Hair follicle testing is more precise and can be tested up to ninety days after use.
 Still, weight, length of addiction, the amount used, and how heroin is introduced to the body are all considerations in testing.

 What Are the Effects of Heroin?